-President Sisterhood – Debbie Cadis
+President Sisterhood – Lori Hoffman

-President Men’s Club – Dave Simon
+President Men’s Club – David Simon

 His second act came in 1988 as our growing synagogue was making preparations to find a permanent home in Santa Clarita.
 And once again, in 2013, at a crucial point in the growth of CBS, Rabbi Hauss was called upon to return to a full-time religious and spiritual capacity.

 After overseeing the CBS Religious School for 9 years, Rabbi Hauss is again a part of the resurgence and transformation of Congregation Beth Shalom.
 His continued involvement provides oversight in the CBS Religious School, bar and bat Mitzvah preparation, weekly Torah classes, and Adult Education Program.

 CBS has entrusted Rabbi Hauss with the spiritual lives of our congregation and will continue to benefit from his wisdom.